 The fund risk manager is responsible for monitoring the criteria that lead to the execution of voting rights.
-The manager monitors C&P Funds to ascertain whether or not the features (1) and (2) described in item 5. a) apply to one or more of the financial instruments held by C&P Funds2.
+The manager monitors C&P Funds to ascertain whether or not the features (1) and (2) described in item 5. a) apply to one or more of the financial instruments held by C&P Funds.
 If these features apply, the fund risk manager then monitors the financial calendar of the issuer in question (or contacts their Investor Relations division) with regard to the dates on which an execution of voting rights is planned (in particular annual shareholders' meetings) and evaluates the official agenda items.
-If a vote regarding a significant change in strategy as defined by item 5. a) (3) can be identified from this, the manager informs the investment committee regarding the forthcoming binding vote.
-In all other cases, they document their reasons for the exclusion of such a scheduled strategy change and informs the investment committee accordingly.
+If a vote regarding a significant change in strategy as defined by item 5. a) (3) can be identified from this, the manager informs the investment manager of the respective sub-fund regarding the forthcoming binding vote.
+In all other cases, they document their reasons for the exclusion of such a scheduled strategy change and informs the responsible investment manager accordingly.

-1 These are cumulative conditions.
+&lt;sup>1 These are cumulative conditions.

-$^{^{2}}$ The fund risk manager checks once a month whether the limits defined in 5. a) (1) and (2) have been exceeded.
+&lt;sup>2 The fund risk manager checks once a month whether the limits defined in 5. a) (1) and (2) have been exceeded.